fledge-iot/fledge/docs/building_pipelines.rst

    - Resume flow into and out of the pipeline.

 The *replay* operation is useful when manipulating the configuration of the pipeline components.
-The user may change a filter configuration, replay the saved readings to see the impact of the configuration change.
-This may be repeated multiple times until the user is then satisfied with the result of the filter configuration.
+The user may change a filter configuration and replay the saved readings to see the impact of the configuration change.
+This may be repeated multiple times until the user is satisfied with the result of the filter configuration.

 Command Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~